-The Comprehensive Economic Development Strategy (CEDS) planning process is an on-going regional economic development effort focused on identifying regional economic goals and objectives, identifying strategies for implementation, facilitating the implementation of those strategies and measuring progress in the region.
-The result of this ongoing planning process is the development of a Comprehensive Economic Development Strategy for the region and annual progress reports.
-The CEDS report and annual progress reports are sent to the Economic Development Administration (EDA) in order to maintain the region’s eligibility for EDA investments.
+The Comprehensive Economic Development Strategy (CEDS) planning process is an ongoing regional economic development effort focused on identifying regional economic goals and priorities, identifying strategies for and facilitating implementation, and measuring progress in the region.
+The result of this ongoing planning process is the development of a 5-year Comprehensive Economic Development Strategy for the region and accompanying annual progress reports, which are sent to the Economic Development Administration (EDA), in order to maintain the region’s eligibility for EDA investments.

-The CEDS Committee meets frequently and its meetings are open to the public.
+The CEDS Committee meets at least four times per year and its meetings are open to the public.